billpatrianakos/coverage-web/README.md

 - You may __use this code for commercial or non-commercial purposes__
 - You are __not required to publish your changes to the code__
 - __You do not hold the author or contributors liable for anything__
 - __You *must give credit* to the original author in some form__.
-I prefer a [link to my personal website](http://billpatrianakos.me) but simply leaving my name in the license file will suffice
+I prefer a [link to my personal website](http://billpatrianakos.me) but simply leaving my name in the license file will suffice.
+This project has been stolen and passed off as someone else's work in the past.
+Be sure you're using the original by checking the commit history, License, and `package.json` file for consistency

 ## Disclaimer

 Coverage works by default by making requests to an external API to get quotes and subsidy data.
 In order to run quotes you must either build your own quoting API or sign up for [Q, the quoting API](https://q.aploquote.com/docs).
 The data used to generate quotes is available for download for free from [Data.Healthcare.gov](http://data.healthcare.gov) and the formula for estimating insurance subsidies is also freely available by doing a quick Google search.
-Coverage has been built from the ground up and does not use code from any other project besides the open source libraries it depends on. __Remember: all data output from this software is 100% free and public knowledge!
+Coverage has been built from the ground up and does not use code from any other project besides the 3rd party open source libraries it depends on. __Remember: all data output from this software is 100% free and public knowledge!
 If you can download the Healthcare.gov data sets then you can make your own insurance plan finder.__

 __To get API credentials__ open up a new issue on this repository and I'll set you up with a set of credentials.
 Remember, this is only if you choose to use my [Q API](https://q.aplqouote.com/docs).
 You're free to [download the required data sets for free from the federal government](https://data.healthcare.gov) and run your own quoting API.

 ## A message from Bill

 Please enjoy this open source helath insurnace quoting application.
-Please use it in your business, for your personal use, etc. Don't let the insurance companies and "quote engine/CRM" companies fuck you over.
+Please use it in your business, for your personal use, or any other purpose.
+Don't let the insurance companies and "quote engine/CRM" companies fuck you over.
 It's easy to run your own Obamacare/Affordable Care Act health insurance subsidy calculator and quote engine.

 *Enjoy!*